Which legal practice areas will suit you best?

 Working for specific industries rather than practice areas

-How legal areas of work can be affected by the economy
+How legal areas of work can be affected by the UK and global economy

 You can find out more about the above areas of practice and more by reading the areas of practice features on this site.
 We’ve listed some below for you.